pmsf/PMSF/README.md

 # PMSF-ALT--PokeMap-Standalone-Frontend

 This fork is different is so many ways that its impossible to name them all.
-Main key features are Manual submissions.
+Main key features are Manual submissions, support for RDM and MAD backends.

 > Current Version 2.0 - Second release! with OpenStreetMap engine